 adb get-serialno

-To fetch the serial number of the connected device, use the adb get-serialno
+To fetch the serial number of the connected device, use the adb get-serialno command.

 Example: